ValdesFeudjio/snowflake_data_warehouse_project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
 I'm **Valdes Feudjio**.
-I’m Data Scientist & Business Intelligence Engineer with experience in building scoring models, designing data pipeline dashboards, and leveraging large-scale data to drive marketing and sales strategies.
+I’m Data Scientist & Business Intelligence Engineer with experience in building scoring models, designing data pipeline and dashboards, and leveraging large-scale data to drive marketing and sales strategies.
 Skilled in SQL, Python, Snowflake, and data visualization tools.
 Passionate about translating complex data into actionable insights that create business value.